 The members of a standard LLC are considered self-employed.
 They get paid by receiving their share of profits from the LLC, but they can’t be employed by the LLC.
 Being self-employed means paying self-employment tax (Social Security and Medicare, which adds up to about 15.3%) on all profits they receive from the LLC.
 This is more than they would pay when working for someone else because their employer would pay part of them.

 However, when an LLC elects S corp status, the business owner can be compensated in two ways, by receiving their share of the profits and by being paid as an employee.
 Once they do that, they only pay Social Security and Medicare taxes on their salary and not the profits they receive.
 Depending on how profitable your company is, the savings could add up to a lot.
-(Of course, the members will still pay income and all other applicable taxes on their share of the profits.)
+(Of course, the members will still pay federal income tax and all other applicable taxes on their share of the profits.)
 Money paid out as salary is a tax-deductible expense for the business.

 One important thing to note is that the IRS expects you to pay yourself a “reasonable” salary as an employee of the LLC.
 Otherwise, you could pay yourself an annual salary of $1 and avoid contributing anything to Social Security and Medicare.